HHRy/prawn-graph/README.md

 ## Compatibility

-The gem is  only tested against Ruby version 2.0 and greater.
+This gem is built assuming a Ruby version of 2.0 or higher.
 Older Ruby versions may work but are not officially supported.
 We aim for compatibilty with 1.x and 2.x series of prawn.
-Any incomaptibilities should be treated as bugs and added to the [issue tracker][2].
+Any incomaptibilities with prawn versions should be treated as bugs and added to the [issue tracker][2].

-Unlike previous version of prawn-graph, this version does not at this time include a theme api or the ability to change the colors used to render the graph.
+We build automatically using Travis CI.
+Our [.travis.yml][9] file targets the same Ruby versions as [prawn itself][5] does.

 ### Legacy support and deprecation notices.